PioneerAPCS-20/Assignment17/README.md

     public static void printMagicSquares(int n)
 ```

-* You should only be checking positive integers, so have your program reject invalid inputs.
+* You should only be checking positive integers, so have your program reject invalid inputs in `main`.

 * Let the users keep using the program as many times as they would like.
+Control this in `main`.

 ### Hints